RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/3_application_tutorial/3_TensorFlow_mnist/index.en.md

 ---
 In this chapter, we will introduce an example of computing using WHEEL, "MNIST data analysis workflow using TensorFlow."

-## 1. Workflow Overview
+## 1. Overview
+### Computation Overview
-In this case, we used TensorFlow on Mt.
+In this case, we use TensorFlow on Fugaku to create and infer a handwritten digit image learning model using MNIST data.

+This tutorial assumes that you are running on Mt.
 Fugaku.
-Create and infer handwritten digit image learning models using MNIST data.

-This tutorial assumes that you are running on Fugaku.
 If you are running in a different environment, change the script settings accordingly.

-MNIST data is an image data set of 60,000 handwritten digit images and 10,000 test images.
-It is renowned as a very useful image dataset for learning neural networks.
+Also, MNIST data is an image data set consisting of 60,000 handwritten digit images and 10,000 test images, and is famous as a very useful image data set for learning neural networks.
 The data set contains the following structure:
 ```
 MNIST data